Facts About The Colposcopy Procedure

 • Inflammation of the cervix (cervicitis)

-Though Colposcopy is a safe procedure, a few rare complications can occur, including:
+Though the procedure is safe, a few rare complications can occur, including:

 • Infection